akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 "No. Godfrey stays here."

 The Queen's voice sharpened.
 "Stays here doing what?
-William has Anjou.
+Our son William has Anjou.
 Your daughter has Brittany.
 Your nephews have lands across the sea.
 What has Godfrey?"

 Her voice dropped.